ducakar/TextureReplacer/README.md

 Change Log
 ----------

+* 3.1.0
+    - renamed `Heads` directory to `Skins`
+    - fixed nav ball texture replacement
+    - new `logKerbalHierarchy` option to dump structure of Kerbal models to log
+    - README & copyright updates
 * 3.0.0
-    - heads now reside in Heads/<name>/<texture>, named as stock textures
+    - heads now reside in `Heads/<name>/<texture>`, named as stock textures
     - female heads are detected from file names rather than from config files
     - hide parachute pack when in IVA suit
     - big code refactorisation and cleanup
     - disabled visor reflections and nav ball replacement since both are broken due to changes in KSP (to be fixed)
+* 2.4.13
+    - fixed for 1.1 thanks to RangeMachine
+    - disabled visor reflections because visor shader is broken
 * 2.4.12
     - removed / replaced Kerbal Stuff links
     - possibly fixed a reflections-related crash